-Not that TV show from the '90s or a deep-fried sports bar, Wingz scored an early partnership with Austin-Bergstrom.
-Now they’ve expanded to a schedule-in-advance ride service all over town.
-The caveat is you must book over an hour before the ride.
-It's also not inexpensive and we’ve found riders have had wildly mixed experiences.
+Not that TV show from the '90s or a deep-fried sports bar, Wingz scored an early partnership with Austin-Bergstrom and quickly expanded with advance-scheduling ride service all over town.
+The one caveat is that you have to book more than an hour before your ride.
+It's more expensive than the alternatives, but you're also not playing roulette with your ride time.

-Facebook groups have popped up to encourage ridesharing.
+Facebook groups, like Austin Underground Rideshare Community and the female-only See Jane Go, have popped up to encourage ride-sharing.
 On one hand, way to go guys!
 There's enough trust in this town to get in a total stranger's car without the safety net of a bigger agency.
-On the other hand, blending your social media information with strangers might be a recipe for disaster.
-No reports of incidents though.
-Two of the most active are Austin Underground Rideshare Community and See Jane Go (ladies only).
+On the other hand, giving your social media information with strangers might be a recipe for disaster, but there haven't been any reports of incidents yet.

 Sign up here for our daily Austin email and be the first to get all the food/drink/fun in town.